MarcinOrlowski/sddm-lavalamp-mhl/README.md

 You can install Lava Lamp MHL theme in multiple ways:

-- using KDE store
+- using buiKDE store
 - manually by downloading the ZIP archive
 - installing Debian/Ubuntu package (.deb)

 ### KDE Store

-To install the Lava Lamp MHL theme from KDE Store, follow these steps:
+To install the Lava Lamp MHL theme from KDE Store using KDE built-in UI, follow these steps:

 - Go to `Settings -> System Settings`,
 - Search for `SDDM` and open `Login Screen (SDDM)` section,